4ms/pcb-rules/Finishing-PCBs.md

   - `B.SilkS`
   - `B.Mask`
   - `F.Paste` (only if it's an SMT PCBA project)
+  - `B.Paste` (only if it's an SMT PCBA project AND there are components on the back)
   - `Edge.Cuts`

     * Check Plot footprint values